Sack off subway, this is the real deal.

 Divide the mixture into 12 balls.

-Wipe out the pan, and then place back on the heat.
-Fry two cloves of finely chopped garlic for 1 minute, and then add 500g of passata and a glass of water.
-Season with salt and pepper, and then add a large handful of chopped parsley.
+Wipe out the pan and place back on the heat.
+Fry two cloves of finely chopped garlic for 1 minute.
+Add 500g of passata and a glass of water.
+Season with salt and pepper, and add a large handful of chopped parsley.
 Mix everything together, and allow the sauce to simmer until it has thickened.

 When the cheese has melted, remove the sub and place on a board.
 Take the top half of the loaf and give it a good drizzle of olive oil.
 Place it on top of the meatballs, carve it up and enjoy!